 Simple tape recorder (mixing: rewind & record on top)

 “Craziness : Insanity : Black Swan : Tokyo”, Ioana Urma, Continuity / Transformation in Architecture & Community Form, MIT Dept. of Architecture, 2000

 Recording/Mix & Visual Content: Ioana Urma.

 Flood, See, Nothing

-This was a proposal for a sound-based public art project which intended to highlight the romantic qualities of the west facing train tracks crossing Mass Ave at MIT.
-This is Ioana’s favorite space around MIT because it seems unfinished - muddy and endless - and by that, full of possibilities; and, in its emptiness and isolation - framed by a giant, windowless warehouse and a small nuclear reactor - it is quiet, allowing for reflection.
+This proposal for a sound-based public art project was intended to highlight the romantic qualities of the west facing train tracks crossing Mass Ave at MIT.
+This is Ioana’s favorite space around MIT because it seems unfinished – muddy and endless – and by that, full of possibilities; and, in its emptiness and isolation – framed by a giant, windowless warehouse and a small nuclear reactor – it is quiet, allowing for reflection.

 The project consisted of two parts: a “flood” of historic recordings of steam trains (romantic sounds) would emmanate from the train tracks out toward the street, directing the attention of passersby to these infinite, sunset facing rails (the train hardly ever passes on these tracks); and the dirt/mud would extend out of this space and across the paved Mass Ave, to call attention to this raw pocket of freedom through tactile sensation.

 After much research into its implementation (decibel levels, the sound quality, power source, funding), MIT & the MBTA (metro transportation) did not grant the project permission to be implemented, citing complicated safety and jurisdictional concerns.
 It wasn’t clear who was in charge over this space, which is exactly the freedom Ioana wanted to call attention to.